A Long Way Home (album): Recording and composition

 Yoakam wrote most of the songs while shooting The Newton Boys with Austin director Richard Linklater.
 Although the country star's commercial stock fell as his interest in acting grew in the latter half of the Nineties, Yoakam later insisted:

 Musically speaking, A Long Way Home is a return to a more palatable country sound compared to some of the ambitious material on Yoakam's previous studio album Gone (1995) and the cover album Under the Covers (1997), which contained rock, pop, soul, and Motown influences.
-Yoakam later admitted that "…we knew we’d probably taken it as far as it could go.
-I’m proud of the other things, but…you could feel that the journey was completed."
+Yoakam later admitted that "...we knew we’d probably taken it as far as it could go.
+I’m proud of the other things, but...you could feel that the journey was completed."
 However, the LP's first single, "Things Change," missed the country Top 10, while a second single, "These Arms," bombed completely, stalling at #57.
-This had far more to do with the climate of country music at the time than the quality of the songs.
+It had far more to do with the country music climate at the time than the quality of the songs.
 In his book A Thousand Miles from Nowhere, writer Don McClesse notes, "As long as Dwight sold a ton of product, he was worth the trouble, but as soon as he didn’t, he wasn’t.
 There was more money to be made in country music in the 1990s than ever before, but the music had reverted to the sort of formula that Dwight had resisted from the start."
-Producer and guitarist Pete Anderson, who was Yoakam's creative partner from 1983 to 2002, told Guitar World in 2012, "Dwight and I sort of blazed our own trail and did what we wanted because he had an extraordinary amount of talent.
+Producer and guitarist Pete Anderson, who was Yoakam's creative partner from 1983 to 2002, told Guitar World in 2012, "Dwight and I sort of blazed our trail and did what we wanted because he had an extraordinary amount of talent.
 He had great songs, and songs rule the roost no matter what.
 Dwight could have been the biggest country star possibly of all time if he’d had the marketing skills of Garth Brooks to go with his talent."